NFL Records That Could Fall During the 2019 Season

 Set By: Drew Brees, New Orleans Saints (2016)

 The record for completions in a season has stood a bit longer, although that imaginary trophy isn't exactly gathering dust.
-Brees also owns that mark, which was set back in 2016.
+Brees set that mark in 2016.

 Just like the record for completion percentage, though, it's a benchmark that's going to be under annual assault in this pass-happy era.
-A few quarterbacks appeared poised to challenge it for much of the 2018 season, and while none made it all the way home, Ben Roethlisberger of the Pittsburgh Steelers came pretty close with 452.
+A few quarterbacks appeared poised to challenge it for much of the 2018 season; Ben Roethlisberger of the Pittsburgh Steelers came closest with 452.